meganmarchale/immoeliza-airflow/README.md

 _Note that the process can be speed up using parallel processing._

 As we scraped the list of properties, we only got basic info.
 We now need **additional info** that are being fetched by a [second scraper](utils/details_scraper.py).
 This scraper opens each link that has been scraped in the first scraper and gets missing details such as the **size of the property, the amount of bedrooms, etc.**

+_Additional scraper: 82 min/32,800 links --> Using parallel processing in order to speed up the process as each link is unique._

 **1.2.
 Cleaning the dataset**

-k
+Once we've got a good basic dataset, this one needs to be cleaned in order to fit machine learning required format.
+This cleaner is used on the first version of the dataset.
+The scrapers will then be adapted so that the new data match the needed format and conditions directly when being scraped.
+This way, we'll avoid having to clean the data every day.

 ### 2. Storing